Chameleon-Stack/template-nodejs-express-postgresql/README.md

 docker run --name postgres -e POSTGRES_PASSWORD=mypassword -p 5432:5432 -d postgres
 ```

+#### In this step, install a DBMS and connect with docker credentials

 ## ⚙️ CONFIGURING THE PROJECT

 ### Adding Database Connection Values to .env